20 Dream Vintage Coastal Kitchen Ideas (1920s-1940s Design Guide)

 Idea: Use textiles with coastal themes popular in your chosen decade.

-Coastal element: Fabrics featuring seaside motifs bring a soft, decorative touch to your kitchen.
+Coastal element: Fabric with seaside motifs adds a soft, decorative layer.

-How to recreate: For the 1920s, look for bold, geometric patterns in marine colors.
-1930s textiles might feature softer, more illustrative coastal scenes.
-By the 1940s, novelty prints with fish or seashells were popular.
+How to recreate: 1920s textiles tend toward bold, geometric patterns in marine colors.
+1930s softens into more illustrative coastal scenes.
+1940s brings in novelty prints with fish or seashells.

 20. Era-Appropriate Coastal Collections